-I am linking up with 4th Grade Frolics for the first time for Monday Made It.
-I This is my first time linking up with Monday Made It and I am really excited to share my recent project.
+I am linking up with 4th Grade Frolics for Monday Made It.
+I This is my first time linking up with Monday Made It and I am really excited to share my recent project, Paint Bucket Seats.

 I made six paint bucket seats for my small group table in my classroom.
 I found this great idea on Pinterest from Hangin Out in Third Grade.
 I needed something smaller than chairs to fit around my small group table.
 They were super easy to make and I think my husband had more fun making them then I did!

 Materials: 6 five gallon paint buckets and lids (they have blue and grey at Lowes), 6 circle boards, foam, spray paint, spray glue, glue gun, material, and ribbon.

 Take the handles of the buckets.
 Spray the buckets with spray paint.
 I used spray paint made for plastic.
 It took 2 cans for 6 buckets.
 If you have a happy trigger finger you might need to buy an extra can.
 Make sure to spray paint the edges of the lids also.
 I taped them off with newspaper and painters tape so I wouldn’t spray the top.
 (My husband said the glued wouldn’t stick to the spray paint.
 Not sure.)
 I let them dry overnight.

 If you want to skip the rest of the steps you can also just order bucket lids with a seat.
 They are called Bucket Lidz and they are sold on Amazon for about $12 a piece.

 Cut the circles out of particle board.
 We had some left over Wainscoting in our garage so we used that instead.
 My husband just took the lid and traced a circle around the Wainscoting and used his jigsaw to cut them.
 I read on Hangin’ Out in Third Grade’s blog that she got her circles precut from Hobby Lobby, but I couldn’t find any there.